codemis/ruminate_api/docs/api-endpoints.md

   + Body

     {
-        "error": "Bad Request.
-The client could not be found on the server."
+        "error": "Not Found.
+The consumer could not be found on the server."
     }

 + Response 400 (application/json)